finix-payments/accept-a-payment/README.md

 5. Token is sent to our API to process the payment
 6. Customer sees success/failure message

+### 3. Finix Apple Pay

+For Apple Pay Button, if you want to test this locally, you must use ngrokg to tunnel the local server to a public URL.

+`brew install ngrok`

+Make sure you're running the app `npm run dev`.

+Then in a new terminal window `ngrok http 3001`.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.